fmalina/revisions-blocl/activism/austerity.md

 The interwar period taught us some valuable lessons about why austerity does not work and why its application is a dangerous idea.
-Building an entire international monetary order with an inherent deflationary bias that can’t work in a democracy is bad idea.
+Building an entire international monetary order with an inherent deflationary bias that can't work in a democracy is bad idea.

 Repeated rounds of austerity in country after country was madness.